-The most common reasons for visiting an eye doctor for emergency care are:
+The most common reasons patients visit our eye doctor for urgent care are:

 - Eye infection